CryptoTengo/PanjoCoin-PNJC/README.md

 - **Blockchain:** Polygon (ERC-20)
 - **Total Supply:** 1 Trillion PNJC
 - **Utility Model**
-- **Mission:** Support children with leukemia, SMA, glioma, and other rare diseases through a Georgian charitable foundation
+- **Mission:** Support children with Leukemia, SMA, Glioma, and other rare diseases through a Georgian charitable foundation
 - **A memecoin with heart and purpose**

 ---